timschoof/VCV/README.md

  - MIN_change_dB = 3.0; % final step size (dB)
  - INITIAL_TURNS = 2;   % need one for the initial sentence up from the bottom if adaptiveUp
  - FINAL_TURNS = 8;   % number of reversals after which run terminates
+ - tracking = 71; % tracking 50% or 71% correct
- - MaxBumps = 3;  % run terminates after e.g. 3 trials were presented at maximum SNR
+ - MaxBumps = 3;  % run terminates after e.g. 3 trials were presented at maximum SNR (and participant gets it wrong every time)

 ## Specifying default settings